 In 2015, California's building energy efficiency industry employed more than 321,000 workers who worked at least part time or a fraction of their time on activities related to building efficiency.
-Employment in the building energy efficiency industry grew six percent between 2014 and 2015 while the overall statewide employment grew three percent (BW Research Partnership 2016).
-Lawrence Berkeley National Laboratory's report titled Energy Efficiency Services Sector: Workforce Size and Expectations for Growth (2010) provides details on the types of jobs in the energy efficiency sector that are likely to be supported by revisions to building codes.
+Employment in the building energy efficiency industry grew 6 percent between 2014 and 2015 while the overall statewide employment grew three percent (BW Research Partnership 2016).
+Lawrence Berkeley National Laboratory's 2010 Characterizing the Energy Efficiency Services Sector report provides a detail on the types of jobs in the energy efficiency sector that are likely to be supported by revisions to building codes.

-Building codes that reduce energy consumption provide jobs through direct employment, indirect employment, and induced employment.11 Title 24, Part 6 creates jobs in all three categories with a significant amount attributed to induced employment, which accounts for the expenditure-induced effects in the general economy due to the economic activity and spending of direct and indirect employees (e.g., non-industry jobs created such as teachers, grocery store clerks, and postal workers).
+Building codes that reduce energy consumption provide jobs through direct employment, indirect employment, and induced employment.15 Title 24, Part 6 creates jobs in all three categories with a significant amount created from induced employment, which accounts for the expenditure-induced effects in the general economy due to the economic activity and spending of direct and indirect employees (e.g., non-industry jobs created such as teachers, grocery store clerks, and postal workers).
 A large portion of the induced jobs from energy efficiency are the jobs created by the energy cost savings due to the energy efficiency measures.
 For example, as mentioned in Section 3.3.4, the 2016 Standards are expected to save single family homeowners about \$240 per year.
-Money saved from hundreds of thousands of homeowners over the entire life of the building would be reinvested in local businesses.
-Wei, Patadia, and Kammen (2010) estimate that energy efficiency creates 0.17 to 0.59 net job-years12 per GWh saved.
+Money saved from hundreds of thousands of homeowners over the entire life of the building would be reinvested in local businesses (Wei, Patadia and Kammen 2010).
+Wei et al. (2010) estimates that energy efficiency creates 0.17 to 0.59 net job-years16 per GWh saved.
 By comparison, they estimate that the coal and natural gas industries create 0.11 net job-years per GWh produced.
-Using the mid-point for the energy efficiency range (0.38 net job-years per GWh saved) it is estimated that this proposed code change would result in statewide first-year savings of 3.1 GWh, and this measure will result in approximately 1.2 jobs created per first year.
-See Section 6.1 for statewide energy savings estimates.
+Using the mid-point for the energy efficiency